About our project

 Improving the aesthetics of places where visitors congregate to find information or to simply ‘be’, through sensitive re-landscaping and introducing local beautiful features; for example, dry stone walls or artist-designed seating.

-Reducing clutter in the countryside
+Reducing clutter along the coast and countryside …

 Hive Beach car park 'before'